Arghun-dev/next-crash-course/README.md

 5. `Ready for production:` Optimized for a smaller build size, faster dev compilation, and dozens of other frameworks.
 6. `css in js:` Next.js comes with **styled-jsx** included, but it also works with every css in js solutions.

+I converted all of my files to `.ts` once you do this, you immediately notice that we do not have `tsconfig`, But the thing is **Next.js** can automatically, take care of that, how awesome is that, so I'm gonna create a file called `tsconfig.json` and I'm gonna let it empty, it would be handled with `Next.js` we don't have to mess around with it initially at least.

+Then I'm going to install some packages, which would enable us the `types` support, and all the nice features of `typescript`.

+`$. npm i typescript @types/node @types/react --save-dev`

+why `--save-dev`, because these are dev dependencies, and we don't need them on the production.

 Installation

 `$. npx create-next-app appName`